nbhavikatti/2024-Regeneron-STS-Project/README.md

 # cache
 Cache code - includes cache function.
-This project for Regeneron STS 2023 is about finding lower bounds of algorithms like matrix matrix multiplication and LU factorization for the many different cache policies (LRU, LFU, Explicit, etc.).
-Note that copy.c is O(1) cache simulator, while main is the O(M) cache simulator.
+This project for Regeneron STS 2023 is about finding lower bounds of algorithmic matrix-matrix multiplication for the many different cache policies (LRU, LFU, Explicit, etc.).
+The O(M) Cache Simulator function is easier to understand than the O(1) function, but is dependent in M because of the presence of for loops.
+The O(1) Cache Simulator uses double-chained arrays and is more complicated, but is independent of M in runtime.
+The Cache Simulators measure the amount of communication between the cache and the main memory when performing matrix-matrix multiplication.